sproutcore/guides/source/state_charts.md

-## Storyboards
+## State Charts

-After reading this guide, you will be able to use storyboards to cleanly manage state in your application.
+After reading this guide, you will be able to use state charts to cleanly manage state in your application.

 endprologue.

 ### Terminology

- * `SC.Storyboard` -- a state machine containing any number of mutually-exclusive states.
+ * `SC.StateManager` -- a state machine containing any number of mutually-exclusive states.
- * `SC.State` -- a state within a storyboard
+ * `SC.State` -- a state within a state manager
- * `SC.Sheet` -- a subclass of `State` that is attached to a view and automatically renders the view on enter and removes it on exit
+ * `SC.ViewState` -- a subclass of `State` that is attached to a view and automatically renders the view on enter and removes it on exit

 ### Best Practices

-While Storyboards and States are `SC.Object`s, it is best to be very restrictive in the ways you interact with them from outside.
+While state managers and states are `SC.Object`s, it is best to be very restrictive in the ways you interact with them from outside.
 Obeying the following rules will make it easier to keep states consistent and to refactor and change states as your business logic changes.

 #### Use Actions

-Make *actions* (functions) on the storyboard and call those from the outside;
-don't call `goToState` directly.
+Make *actions* (functions) on the state manager and call those from the outside; don't call `goToState` directly.

     // Good
-    Blogg.States = SC.Storyboard.create({
+    Blogg.States = SC.StateManager.create({
       editPost: function(post) {
         Blogg.postController.set('post', post);
         this.goToState('post.editing');